Table of Contents

 How Blockchain Can Help Revamp Supply Chains

-Businesses across the globe, specifically those involved in the manufacturing and distribution of goods, have invested substantial time, energy, and resources to streamline and improve their supply chains.
+Businesses across the globe, particularly those involved in the manufacturing and distribution of goods, have invested substantial time, energy, and resources to streamline and improve their supply chains.

-Friction of any kind in a supply chain network can have cascading effects that adversely impact the entire business.
-For example, simple transactions can devolve into complex, multi-step procedures, resulting in higher logistical and distribution costs and a longer time to market.
+Any friction in a supply chain network can have cascading effects that adversely impact the entire business.
+For example, simple transactions can devolve into complex, multi-step procedures, resulting in higher logistical and distribution costs and longer time to market.

 What are the bottlenecks in the supply chain?

 Supply networks have become significantly more complex with globalization.
-Regardless of the commodity, whether it is hard goods like electronics, appliances, heavy equipment, or soft goods like food items, clothes, and textiles, supply chains are rife with bottlenecks.
-For example, a large portion of global manufacturing happens in China, and the finished goods are shipped to various countries.
-This present setup makes it extremely difficult to identify and investigate inefficiencies and malpractices across the value chain.
+Regardless of the commodity, whether it is hard goods like electronics, appliances, and heavy equipment, or soft goods like food items, clothes, and textiles – supply chains are rife with bottlenecks.
+For example, a large portion of global manufacturing occurs in China, and the finished goods are shipped to various countries.
+This current setup makes it extremely difficult to identify and investigate inefficiencies and malpractices across the value chain.

 So, is blockchain the answer?